200 OK is the New 500: The Death of Deterministic Observability

 The most dangerous outage is the one your monitoring says isn’t happening.

 It’s 3:00 AM.
 No calls, no alerts, everything looks spotless.
 The error rate is zero, p99 latency is a breezy 45ms, CPU and memory barely budge.
 On paper, you’re in the clear.
+What you’re about to experience is a semantic outage — and your monitoring has no vocabulary for it.

 Then your phone buzzes.
 The CEO.